Lewuathe/lewuathe.github.io/_posts/2023-09-14-the-word-order-in-svc-sentence-in-spanish.markdown

 author: "Kai Sasaki"
 ---

-I found an interesting fact about the word order in Spanish when I read [the following book](https://amzn.to/3ZfWdlw) about the Spanish grammar.
-When we use *ser* or *estar* which are corresponding to 'be' in English, the word order is different from English.
-In the English lesson at the school, I have learned the word order of the sentence is SVC (Subject-Verb-Complement).
+I found an interesting fact about the word order in Spanish when I read [the book](https://amzn.to/3ZfWdlw) about the Spanish grammar.
+When we use *ser* or *estar* which are corresponding to 'be' in English, the word order is different from English, which might not be surprising to some people already.
+In the English lesson at the school, I have learned the word order of the sentence is SVC (Subject-Verb-Complement) when we use 'be' verb.
 Therefore, we can say

 > This soup is good.